 #NHMLEGO campaign is an excellent example of two brands working together and reaching a shared audience.

-Many travel brands create hashtag campaigns and add user-generated content on their websites.
-The benefits include increased reach and brand awareness, increased conversion rates, and also improved customer satisfaction.
+Most travel brands use UGC marketing campaigns to add social proof to their websites and other digital services.
+The benefits include the growth of reach and brand awareness, increased bookings, and also improved customer satisfaction.

 Waterloo Catholic District School Board #STEAMDays

 Schools typically publish a lot of content on social media channels and through internal communication channels.
 There’s a good reason why: there are so many stakeholders involved in the process.
 Teachers and school staff, students and their parents, government, donors, alumni members (and more) - these are all groups that a marketing and comms team will try to reach with their content.

 One of the benefits of using hashtags is that it helps distinct audiences discover the most relevant content on social media channels and beyond.
 Waterloo Catholic District School Board uses Flockler’s technology to store and categorise their content - differentiated by various hashtags – and the content can then be shown, filtered by hashtag and displayed on specific pages of the website.
 This helps to make the website content more a lot more relevant to each audience without any additional work.